joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/26/opinion/us-military-sexual-violence-suicide.html?searchResultPosition=4

 **Jakucho Setouchi, 99, Dies; Buddhist Priest Wrote of Sex and Love**\
-`Her more than 400 novels often drew on her own romantic affairs, and her translation of an ancient romantic Japanese classic sold millions of copies.`\
+`Her more than 400 novels often drew on her own romantic affairs, and her translation of an 11th-century romantic Japanese classic sold millions of copies.`\
 https://nytimes.com/2021/11/26/world/asia/jakucho-setouchi-dead.html?searchResultPosition=5

 **Interior Dept. Report on Drilling Is Mostly Silent on Climate Change**\